brunoreis/palestraGraphQL/GraphQLArticle.md

 Another choise here was running most tests over the API layer, what also proved to be a very good decision.
 I like a lot **TDD**, but finding the correct amount of tests to move fast and also finding the correct layer to test is a fine art to me.

-All this stuff is hard to talk about, so please take a look at the code to get an overall feeling befor we start.
+Well, this stuff is hard to talk about, so please take a look at the code([1](https://gitlab.com/bruno.p.reis/nosso-jardim)[2](https://gitlab.com/bruno.p.reis/nosso-jardim-client)) to get an overall feeling befor we start.
+Or, if you are not in a mood, just follow along.

 ## Our Roadmap